“An all-out war against illegal drugs requires a full body operating on a regular basis.”

 Meca said the new department will further improve the programs and projects of the province and will be mainstreaming them to crush illegal drugs.

-“Just Say No” renamed recently to “Sugbo Kontra Droga” is one of the province’s anti-drug campaign programs initiated by the Cebu Provincial Anti-Drug Abuse Commission (CPADAC).
+The anti-drug campaign program, recently renamed from ‘Just Say No’ to ‘Sugbo Kontra Droga’, is one of the initiatives led by the Cebu Provincial Anti-Drug Abuse Commission (CPADAC).

 Despite the creation of the CPADA, Meca said that its frontrunner organization CPADAC would continue to exist as an advisory body of the department.